Achieving one’s academic potential should be universally attainable by ensuring equal access to opportunities and activities for all.

 Accessibility Services Office

-Disability impacts all of us.
-According to the Centers for Disease Control, as many as 1 in 4 adults (27%) in the United States have some type of disability.
-Monmouth College accommodation policies and procedures are in compliance with the ADAAA (Americans with Disabilities Act, As Amended) and Section 504 of the Rehabilitation Act of 1973.
-Accommodations are determined following a thorough documentation review by the Student Access & Support Specialist and the Accessibility Services Review Committee.
+The Accessibility Services Office (ASO) is dedicated to collaborating with eligible students possessing documented disabilities, ensuring the provision of reasonable accommodations in both academic and living environments.
+Recognizing the pervasive impact of disability, statistics from the Centers for Disease Control reveal that as many as 1 in 4 adults (27%) in the United States experience some form of disability.
+Monmouth College adheres to accommodation policies and procedures in alignment with the ADA and ADAAA and Section 504 of the Rehabilitation Act of 1973.
+Accommodations are meticulously determined through a comprehensive review of documentation conducted by the Student Access & Support Specialist.

 The ASO is here to guide you through understanding our processes, the support we provide, and your rights and responsibilities.
 Here’s an overview of our office functions:

 - Collaborate with students to determine appropriate academic or housing adjustments in line with their documentation.

 - Administer policies and guidelines governing “reasonable accommodations.”

 - Maintain confidential records outlining the plan for selected accommodations.

 - Assist students in developing self-advocacy skills in the classroom.

 - Offer instruction in learning strategies, including attention and memory techniques, planning, self-monitoring, time management, organization, and problem-solving.

 - Meet with prospective students, and when necessary, with their parents/guardians, to discuss available services at Monmouth.

 - Establish rights and responsibilities related to service provisions for students with disabilities.